Frequently Asked Questions

 What are the best practices for running inclusive hybrid meetings?

-Best practices for inclusive hybrid meetings include keeping cameras on for engagement, using chat functions to allow remote members to participate, embracing silence to give everyone a chance to speak, avoiding conference rooms by having all participants join via their own video window, assigning clear next steps, and using technology like Spinach AI to automate agendas, notes, and feedback.
-These practices help ensure all team members feel included and aligned.
-Read more about hybrid meeting best practices.
+Best practices for inclusive hybrid meetings include keeping cameras on to foster engagement, using chat functions for input and side conversations, embracing silence to allow everyone a chance to speak, avoiding conference rooms by having everyone join virtually if one person is remote, assigning clear next steps, and using the right technology to ensure everyone can participate equally. (source)

 What items should be included in a hybrid team meeting agenda?